Using dynamic loss weighting to boost improvements in forecast stability: Results and discussion

 \subsection{Results}

 Table~\ref{tab:results} summarizes the test set results for the M3 and M4 monthly data sets.
-All DLW algorithms outperform N-BEATS-S on both data sets in terms of sMAPC, which measures forecast stability.
+All DLW algorithms outperform N-BEATS-S low on both data sets in terms of RMSSC, which measures forecast stability.
 However, our goal is to improve forecast stability while either improving or at least maintaining forecast accuracy.
-For the M3 data set, TARW achieves the highest accuracy among the DLW variants, outperforming both N-BEATS and N-BEATS-S. GradNorm and Weighted GCosSim also have sMAPE values close to those of N-BEATS and N-BEATS-S, while UW, RW, and GCosSim fail to maintain accuracy.
-For the M4 data set, the results are similar, with TARW again being the best-performing DLW variant, achieving the same sMAPE as N-BEATS-S. Although UW, RW, and GCosSim perform best in terms of stability on both data sets, they do so at the cost of considerable accuracy, making them less suitable for the problem addressed in this study.
+For the M3 data set, TARW high achieves the highest accuracy among the DLW variants, outperforming both N-BEATS and N-BEATS-S. AuxiNash, TARW low, and Weighted Gcossim also have RMSSE values close to those of N-BEATS and N-BEATS-S, while UW, RW, and GCosSim fail to maintain accuracy.
+For the M4 data set, the results are similar, with TARW (both high and low) being the best-performing DLW variant in terms of accuracy, achieving almost the same RMSSE as N-BEATS-S low.
+TARW is followed closely by both AuxiNash and Weighted GcosSim, while N-BEATS-S high performs worse than N-BEATS due to its use of a relatively large $\lambda$ value, which also results in a substantial boost in stability (see Section~\ref{SEC:HYPERPARS}).
+Although UW, RW, and GCosSim perform best in terms of stability on both data sets, they do so at the cost of considerable accuracy, making them less suitable for the problem addressed in this study.
 Finally, note that all DLW variants outperform the traditional time series forecasting methods (ETS, ARIMA, and THETA) in terms of stability.
-However, in terms of accuracy, the local ETS and THETA models outperform the deep learning models on the M3 data set.
-In contrast, for the larger M4 data set, all DLW variants, except UW, outperform the traditional methods.
+However, in terms of accuracy, the local ETS and ARIMA models outperform the deep learning models on the M3 data set, and ARIMA remains competitive with the best-performing DLW variants on the larger M4 data set.

+The results from Table~\ref{tab:results} are visually represented in Figure \ref{fig:Pareto plots}, facilitating the construction of Pareto frontiers.
+A method is Pareto efficient if no other method achieves better accuracy for the same (or better) stability, or vice versa.
+All DLW variants, except for NashMTL and RW on the M3 data set, are Pareto efficient but take different positions on the Pareto frontiers, reflecting varying accuracy-stability trade-offs.
+An additional observation is that, while N-BEATS is Pareto inefficient on both the M3 and M4 data sets, N-BEATS-S low and N-BEATS-S high are Pareto inefficient only on the M3 data set.